wyszo/TaskRatchet-iOS/Project.md

 - Tools/processes to help with programming
 	- Using GitHub copilot
 	- Pair-programming

+## Next tasks (todo)

+See the 'roadmap and tasks breakdown' section for more high-level view

+1. Break remaining work down into trackable tasks
+2. Finish AddTask screen UI work:
+    2.1.
+Add labels around stakes (as per wireframes) 2.2.
+Use a due date picker for date selection
+    2.3.
+Add a due time picker selection
+    2.4.
+Check what needs to be done for timzone support to work correctly

 ## Changelog

+- 2023.08.17: Project.md file updates.
 - 2023.03.03: Error handling standardised and shared between network requests.
 Autologin.
 UI improvements.
 - 2023.02.29: Very basic implementation of add task screen and network request.
 - 2023.02.28: Main task list, add task, edit wireframes (MVP and full).
 Functional requirements breakdown extended.
 Started implementing 'Add Task' screen.